owlbarn/tutorial/book/neural-network/README.md

 You don't need to cover all the training data.
 For example, if you have seen 10 cat images, then probably your model does not need to be trained on another 10 cat images to get a fairly good model to recognise cat.

-To move this method to extreme where only one data sample is used every time, we get the *stochastic* batch (`Batch.Stochastic`).
+To move this method to extreme where only one data sample is used every time, we get the *stochastic* batch (`Batch.Stochastic`) method.
 It is often not a very good choice, since the vectorised computation optimisation will then not be efficiently utilised.

 Another batching approach is `Batch.Sample`.
 It is the same as mini batch, except that every mini batch is randomly chosen from the training data.